TommyTran732/Arch-Setup-Script/README.md

 ### To do
 1. Install yay and setup opensnitch
 2. Reduce the number of password prompts
-3. Automatic secure boot setup with your own keys (no, we are not using shim).
-4. Optional Nvidia driver installation
+3. Optional Nvidia driver installation
-5. Automatic zram setup
+4. Automatic zram setup